-19.9.8.
-SIDEWALKS

-A. WHERE REQUIRED

-Concrete sidewalks are required on all streets in accordance with the Standard Specifications, except as noted elsewhere in this Code.
-Sidewalks must be provided on both sides of streets, unless specified elsewhere in this Code.

-B. WHERE NOT REQUIRED
+19.13.8 Sidewalks

-If a trail is designated per the City's Master Bicycle and Trails Plan, sidewalks may not also be required along the same frontage if approved by the Community Development and Services Director and Public Works Parks and Recreation Director.
+- A. Where Required.
+Concrete sidewalks are required on all streets in compliance with the Standard Specifications, except as noted elsewhere in this Code.
+Sidewalks must be provided on both sides of streets, unless specified elsewhere in this Code. - B. Where Not Required.
+If a trail is designated in accordance with the City's Master Bicycle and Trails Plan, sidewalks may not also be required along the same frontage if approved by the Community Development and Services Director and Public Works Parks and Recreation Director.

-C. WIDTH
+C. Width.

-1. Residential

-Sidewalks in residential zoning districts must be provided in accordance with the standards of Section 19.9.7.B.2, Options for Minor Local/Interior Subdivision Streets.

-2. Nonresidential

-Sidewalks in nonresidential zoning districts must be constructed in accordance with the Standard Specifications and Standard Drawings or as otherwise approved by the Public Works Parks and Recreation Director.
-Except the DP zone district must comply with Table 19.9.8-1.
+- 1. Residential.
+Sidewalks in residential zoning districts must be provided in compliance with the standards of Section XX, Options for Minor Local/Interior Subdivision Streets. - 2.
+Nonresidential.
+Sidewalks in nonresidential zoning districts must be constructed in compliance with the Standard Specifications and Standard Drawings or as otherwise approved by the Public Works Parks and Recreation Director.
+Except the DP zone district must comply with Table XX, Sidewalk Width. - 3.
+Downtown.
+Sidewalks in downtown zoning districts must be provided in compliance with Table XX, Sidewalk Width.

-3. Downtown

-Sidewalks in downtown zoning districts must be provided in accordance with the Table 19.9.8-1:

-TABLE 19.9.8-1: SIDEWALK WIDTH
+TABLE XX: SIDEWALK WIDTH

-ZONING DISTRICT 100-FOOT OR GREATER ROW LESS THAN 100-FOOT ROW

-DP 10 ft {1,3} 12-15 ft {2,3,4}

-NOTES:
+Zoning District 100-Foot or Greater ROW Less than 100-foot ROW DP 10 ft. ^{1,3} 12-15 ft. ^{2,3,4}

+Notes: